+How are you facilitating those conversations?Have you got a mixture of ways to have these conversations with your people?
+It’s important to open all lines of communication so that your employees can choose what is most comfortable to them.
 Some may want to pop questions over an email or are happy to ask as part of company or team meetings.
 But you may have some employees who’d prefer to be more discreet – especially with questions on financial worries or fear for a loved one – and would only feel comfortable speaking to their line manager.
 You must empower those in people management roles to gather concerns so you can tackle them together.

-There’s a balance to be had with how often you communicate on coronavirus.
+How often are you checking in?There’s a balance to be had with how often you communicate on coronavirus.
 On the one hand, you must show that this is a critical issue for the organisation and you’re taking every necessary action, and on the other not let this issue dominate the whole business.
 The situation is ever-changing and it’s worth creating check-in points for your management team to ensure you’re communicating the right information at the right time.
 Likewise, you need clear and fast communication paths should you need to communicate something quickly – for example, requesting all your employees to work from home.

-The UK government is continually updating its guidance to employers.
+Where to go for information?The UK government is continually updating its guidance to employers.
 There are clear recommendations on the prevention of coronavirus spread, what to do if an employee falls ill, certifying absence of employees and a lot more.
 This is by far the best spot to answer questions on specific practical questions around the coronavirus.